cschell/who-is-alyx/Readme.md

     - `right_controller_trackpad_<x/y>`: unused
     - `right_controller_trigger`: grab/shoot/interact
     - `<left/right>_controller_ul_button_<pressed/touched>`: controller button state as received from OpenVR ([doc](https://github.com/ValveSoftware/openvr/wiki/IVRSystem::GetControllerState)); each bit represents a button; this is redundant information, since its information is already decoded to the other columns.
 However, we leave it for verification purposes.

+If you are working with tracking data, you might appreciate our ["Motion Learning Toolbox"](https://github.com/cschell/Motion-Learning-Toolbox), a Python library that provides our methods to clean and preprocess tracking data.

 ### Eye Tracking Data